By J. L. Starkey

 On 5 June, Robert Duncan became the first of the 72 to be “taken bad with the cholera.”
 A doctor “…told Duncan that he must soon die,” and five days later, that prediction proved to be correct.
 In the days between Duncan’s diagnosis and death, an additional three men succumbed to the disease, and by the time he was buried, three more had passed away.

-The group’s experience was far from unique; after Duncan’s death, John Wood wrote that, “We now seem to be traveling through a graveyard all the time.”
+The group’s experience was far from unique; after Duncan’s death, John Wood wrote, “We now seem to be traveling through a graveyard all the time.”
 Still they continued on their journey, and the days turned into weeks.

 John Wood continued to write it all down, every single day.